Studio Interview - 'Ghosts and Flowers' Exhibition, October 24

 Artist Statement

-Boulton’s paintings are meditations on the history of art, but they are also alive to more urgent, emotional questions surrounding perception and existence itself.
+Boulton explores sensation through her use of paint; she wants her work to be initially experienced emotionally rather than through language.
+Her paintings are both abstractions of and meditations on the history of art, but they are also alive to more urgent, emotional questions surrounding perception and existence itself.

 ‘These works are saturated with thinking about the genre and its canonical practitioners, and never just in the mode of reference, or of establishing herself within a lineage.
 Boulton treats artists of the past as living resources to push against and experiment with, as interlocutors and channels of intimacy.
 The constellations guiding her work are many.
 Edouard Manet (1832-1883), Henri Fantin-Latour (1836-1904) and Giorgio Morandi (1890-1964) recur alongside Rachel Ruysch (1664-1750), Mary Moser (1744-1819), Winifred Nicholson (1893-1981) and Dorothea Tanning (1910-2012), to name but a few.
 By recalling these artists together, their references threading from one work to the next, Boulton creates an imagined cohort of artistic ancestors, and raises questions pertinent to feminist art history.
 Why is it that when male artists painted still life it was considered profound – in Morandi’s case, almost spiritually so – but when women engaged with the same subject matter they were judged narrow, minor, even amateur?
 In Boulton’s spirited conversations with tradition, which treat all her chosen artists as equally valuable source material, these gendered distinctions melt away.
 Boulton’s process ensures these influences never become overbearing.’